 PrintShield™ Finish: This specialized coating for stainless steel resists smudges and fingerprints and is easy to clean with just water and a soft cloth.

-Not sure what dishwasher size you need?
-Our guide will help you measure, as well as decode capacity and features to find the perfect dishwasher for you.
+Standard Dishwasher Sizes Guide Not sure what dishwasher size you need?
+This guide will help you measure, as well as decode capacity and features to find the perfect dishwasher for you.